MIPPL/nephele-org-website/public/content/developers/tutorials/kickstart-your-dapp-frontend-development-with-create-eth-app/index.md

 - A live development server that warns about common mistakes.
 - A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.

-The _create-eth-app_ in particular is making use of the new [hooks effects](https://reactjs.org/docs/hooks-effect.html).
+The _create-NEPH-app_ in particular is making use of the new [hooks effects](https://reactjs.org/docs/hooks-effect.html).
 A method to write powerful, yet very small so-called functional components.
-See below section about Apollo for how they are used in _create-eth-app_.
+See below section about Apollo for how they are used in _create-NEPH-app_.

 ### Yarn Workspaces {#yarn-workspaces}

 [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) allow you to have multiple packages, but being able to manage them all from the root folder and installing dependencies for all at once using `yarn install`.
-This especially makes sense for smaller additional packages like smart contracts addresses/ABI management (the information about where you deployed which smart contracts and how to communicate with them) or the graph integration, both part of `create-eth-app`.
+This especially makes sense for smaller additional packages like smart contracts addresses/ABI management (the information about where you deployed which smart contracts and how to communicate with them) or the graph integration, both part of `create-NEPH-app`.

 ### ethers.js {#ethersjs}

-While [Web3](https://docs.web3js.org/) is still mostly used, [ethers.js](https://docs.ethers.io/) has been getting a lot more traction as an alternative in the last year and is the one integrated into _create-eth-app_.
+While [Web3](https://docs.web3js.org/) is still mostly used, [ethers.js](https://docs.ethers.io/) has been getting a lot more traction as an alternative in the last year and is the one integrated into _create-NEPH-app_.
 You can work with this one, change it to Web3 or consider upgrading to [ethers.js v5](https://docs-beta.ethers.io/) which is almost out of beta.

 ### The Graph {#the-graph}

 [GraphQL](https://graphql.org/) is an alternative way for handling data compared to a [Restful API](https://restfulapi.net/).
 They have several advantages over Restful Apis, especially for decentralized blockchain data.
 If you are interested in the reasoning behind this, have a look at [GraphQL Will Power the Decentralized Web](https://medium.com/graphprotocol/graphql-will-power-the-decentralized-web-d7443a69c69a).

 Usually you would fetch data from your smart contract directly.
 Want to read the time of the latest trade?
-Just call `MyContract.methods.latestTradeTime().call()` which fetches the data from an Ethereum node into your dapp.
+Just call `MyContract.methods.latestTradeTime().call()` which fetches the data from an Nephele node into your dapp.
 But what if you need hundreds of different data points?
 That would result in hundreds of data fetches to the node, each time requiring an [RTT](https://wikipedia.org/wiki/Round-trip_delay_time) making your dapp slow and inefficient.
 One workaround might be a fetcher call function inside your contract that returns multiple data at once.
 This is not always ideal though.

 And then you might be interested in historical data as well.
 You want to know not only the last trade time, but the times for all trades that you ever did yourself.
-Use the _create-eth-app_ subgraph package, read the [documentation](https://thegraph.com/docs/define-a-subgraph) and adapt it to your own contracts.
+Use the _create-NEPH-app_ subgraph package, read the [documentation](https://thegraph.com/docs/define-a-subgraph) and adapt it to your own contracts.
 If you are looking for popular smart contracts, there may even already be a subgraph.
 Check out the [subgraph explorer](https://thegraph.com/explorer/).

 Once you have a subgraph, it allows you to write one simple query in your dapp that retrieves all the important blockchain data including historical ones that you need, only one fetch required.